SubMishMar/lidar_camera_calib/README.md

 4. Nerian Karmin2 Stereo Camera <-> Ouster-64 Channel Lidar
 5. Nerian Karmin2 Stereo Camera <-> Velodyne-32 (VLP-32C) Channel Lidar

 The frontend can be finicky about the sensors used but the mathematics in the backend remains the same.
-One can use our backend with their own sensor specific frontend which published lines and planes, from both the sensing modalities, as our front-end does.
+One can use our backend with their own sensor specific frontend which publishes lines and planes, from both the sensing modalities, as our front-end does.

 ## Software requirements
-The code-base is implemented and tested on Ubuntu 16.04 systems running ROS-Kinetic.
+The code-base is implemented and tested on Ubuntu 16.04 systems under the ROS-Kinetic framework.
+ROS is not a requirement per se but it is a good tool for communication between modules.

 Other requirements are:
 1. Point Cloud Library 1.7
 2. OpenCV, ships with ROS
 3. Ceres Library